skarmoutsosv/LiveWB/README.md

 You can read more info about creating custom .config files at 'template.config'.

-LiveWB is developed and tested on my Debian GNU/Linux testing (stretch) system, and is running without any problem.
+LiveWB is developed and tested on Debian GNU/Linux testing (stretch) system, and is running daily, providing weather info.
-However, the script needs more eyes for code optimization, so, any contribution is wellcome.
+However, the script needs more expert eyes for code optimization, so, any contribution is wellcome.

 Have nice forecasts,<br>
 Vangelis Skarmoutsos